-When I first started following the Autoimmune Protocol (AIP) last year, I didn’t give much thought to how the diet would impact my emotional state during the holidays.
+When I first started following the Autoimmune Protocol (AIP), I didn’t give much thought to how the diet would impact my emotional state during the holidays.
 I made it through Halloween and Thanksgiving on my AIP diet (nut free, dairy free, egg free among other restrictions) completely content with my decision to comply with the diet.
 Then Christmas rolled in with all its standard holiday fare; goodies and treats in tow.
 While regular paleo Christmas treats are a dime a dozen these days, AIP-friendly Christmas treats are a bit more scarce… for good reason, too.

 The Autoimmune Protocol is focused around consuming nutrient dense foods, like homemade bone broth and organ meats.
 I’m not sure about you, but these healing foods don’t necessarily fall under the “Christmas treat” category in my book.